slopezpereyra/cgraphs/README.md

 the Penazzi format if it satisfies the following conditions:

-- Its first line is of the form `p n m FLAG`, with `n, m` natural numbers and `FLAG` one of the follownig strings:
+- Its first line is of the form `p n m FLAG`, with `n, m` natural numbers and `FLAG` one of the bit-flags introduced above.
-    - `STD_FLAG` : Specifies that this is a "standard" graph, i.e. unweighted and uncolored.
-    - `W_FLAG` : Specifies that this is a weighted graph.
-    - `C_FLAG`: Specifies that this is a colored graph.
-- The rest of the lines are of the form `e x y` for standard graphs or `e x y w` for weighted graphs.
+- The rest of the lines are of the form
+    - `e x y` for standard graphs or directed graphs.
+    - `e x y w` for weighted graphs.
 Each `x y` pair is read into an edge, with weight `w` if the graph is weighted.
+    - `e x y w c` for flow networks, where `c` specifies the capacity of the edge and `w` its weight (i.e. its current flow).

 For instance,